IT-Academy-BCN/ita-challenges-backend/error-response-core/README.md

 ## 📘 Overview

-`error-response-core` is a **shared Spring Boot library** that provides a consistent, standardized way to handle and serialize REST API exceptions across all ITA Challenge microservices.
+`error-response-core` is a **shared Spring Boot library** providing a consistent, standardized way to handle and serialize REST API exceptions across all ITA Challenge microservices.

-It centralizes error handling logic into a reusable component, ensuring all services return the same structured JSON format when errors occur — improving maintainability, observability, and client-side debugging.
+It centralizes error-handling logic into a reusable component, ensuring every service returns the same structured JSON format when errors occur — improving maintainability, observability, and client-side debugging.

 ---